Abeer958/Admin-Panel/README.md

 **Dynamic Add New User Button**

 * The add new user button present above the users list will allow you to add new users.

+**Filter Information in Users/Products Page**

+* The top row has a dropdown menu that will allow you to filter information for accessibility.

 **Dynamic Delete User Button**